The Value of a Rewards and Recognition Program

 - Exceptional performance pay is subject to taxes and paid as part of the next regular payroll.

-- The nominating department/supervisor must complete the Merit Staff - Exceptional Performance Pay Lump Sum Award Notification Form
+- The nominating department/supervisor must complete the F & O Exceptional Performance Award Nomination Form - Merit.

 - A Special Compensation – Extra Meritorious (Payment) transaction must be initiated in Workflow by F & O HR and approved by the appropriate department head and their Dean, Vice President or a designee with the nomination form attached.